leclercsimon74/2024_Introductory-Course-to-Image-Analysis-in-Life-Science_FiJi/README.md

 ![for_loop_autocompletion.png](Images/Readme_images/for_loop_autocompletion.png)

+Other kind of loop are also, such as the `while(condition){}`, where the condition is first evaluated and if `true`, it enters the loop until the condition is `false`, and the `do {...} while(condition);` that will excecute the loop first, then check the condition to determine to continue or not the loop.

 ### The `if` condition
 Check if the condition is `true`, and `if` it is the case, realize the action.
 For example, if I am tired, I stop to stir the pot.